oduameh/node-course/docs/Instructions/running-the-node.md

 - Intersect MBO offers pre-compiled static binaries on their cardano-node [releases page](https://github.com/IntersectMBO/cardano-node/releases).
 - Static or dynamic binaries may also be built from [source](https://github.com/IntersectMBO/cardano-node).

-The pre-compiled static binaries will not work in our case, since Raspberry Pis run on ARM architecture (aarch64).
+The pre-compiled static binaries will not work on Raspberry Pis, as they run on ARM architecture (aarch64).

-While Raspberry Pi5 single board computers pack a punch for their small size, compiling `cardano-node` and `cardano-cli` from source would likely take the duration of the workshop to complete.
+Compiling `cardano-node` and `cardano-cli` from source on Raspberry Pi 5 single-board computers is time-intensive.

-Also, dynamically compiled binaries require specific libraries (in our case: libsodium, secp256k1, and blst, each of which need to be compiled on their own).
+Dynamically compiled binaries require specific libraries (libsodium, secp256k1, and blst, each of which needs to be compiled separately).

-So for this workshop we will lean on the gracious efforts of the [Armada Alliance](https://armada-alliance.com/), specifically efforts of ZW3RK pool, who provides statically compiled binaries for aarch64, which means that these should run on most distributions of Linux as the dependent libraries are part of the compiled binary.
+For this workshop, use the statically compiled binaries for aarch64 provided by the [Armada Alliance](https://armada-alliance.com/), specifically the efforts of ZW3RK pool.
+These should run on most distributions of Linux, as the dependent libraries are part of the compiled binary.

-Grab your statically compiled `cardano-node` and `cardano-cli` binaries from a local server (also a Raspberry Pi5) and copy them to the directory we added to our path `/home/n(X)/preview/bin/`:
+Download the statically compiled `cardano-node` and `cardano-cli` binaries and copy them to the directory added to the path (`/home/n(X)/preview/bin/`):

 ```
 cd /tmp